J-x-Z/win-way/README.md

 ## Current Status

-⚠️ **This is an experimental project with very limited functionality:**
+⚠️ **This is an experimental project demonstrating architectural feasibility:**

 - ✅ Can create a GPU-accelerated Windows window
 - ✅ Can accept TCP connections
 - ✅ Can display frames sent via WPRD protocol
-- ❌ **Cannot display WSL Wayland apps** (Unix file descriptors cannot be passed over TCP)
+- ⚠️ Simple clients render correctly
+- ❌ Complex apps (browsers) crash during buffer allocation

+## 📚 Research

+Part of the **"Turbo-Charged Protocol Virtualization"** research.
+See [../paper/](../paper/) for manuscript and benchmarks.

 ## Installation